Azerbaijani defense minister offers condolences to Turkey | News.az

 Azerbaijani defense minister offers condolences to Turkey

-Azerbaijan’s Defense Minister, Colonel General Zakir Hasanov has sent letters of condolences to Turkish Minister of National Defense Hulusi Akar and Chief of the General Staff, Army General Yasar Guler over the death and injury of servicemen of the Gendarmerie General Command of fraternal Turkey as a result of the treacherous terrorist act in the Ras al-Ayn city of Syria, the Defense Ministry said on Friday.
+Azerbaijan’s Defense Minister Colonel General Zakir Hasanov on Friday sent a letter of condolences to Turkish National Defense Minister Hulusi Akar and Chief of

-The letter says: "I am deeply shocked by the news about the death and injury of servicemen of the Gendarmerie General Command of the fraternal Republic of Turkey as a result of the treacherous terrorist act in the Ras al-Ayn city of Syria.
+"I am deeply saddened by the news about the death and injury of dozens of Turkish soldiers in Idlib, Syria,” the minister said.
+“May Allah rest the souls of the dead in peace!
+I offer my deep condolences to the families and relatives of the dead, share their sorrow and grief.
+I wish the wounded the soonest possible recovery.”

-I pray to Almighty Allah for the repose of the souls of the Shehids, share the sorrow and grief of their relatives, and express my deep condolences to their families.
-I wish a speedy recovery to all the wounded.
-Your grief is our grief too.
+Minister Hasanov expressed confidence that the ongoing counter-terrorism operation by the Turksih Armed Forces will be successful.